gdivyagupta/Infections_in_Toronto/README.md

 # Toronto Infection Outbreak Predictions

 # Overview
-This study investigates the factors influencing the type and duration of healthcare-related outbreaks in Toronto healthcare institutions.
-Using Bayesian logistic regression, it predicts the likelihood of a specific outbreak type (e.g., respiratory vs. gastroenteric) based on variables such as healthcare setting, time of year, and causative agent.
-Additionally, Bayesian survival analysis is applied to study the duration of outbreaks and identify factors associated with prolonged outbreaks.
+This study aims to examine the factors influencing healthcare outbreaks in Toronto healthcare institutions.
+These factors include: type of infection ( respiratory vs. gastroenteric), causative agent of infection, and duration of infection.
+These variables are potentially influenced by the setting (type of healthcare institution), time of year, and causative agent.
+This study uses logitistical regression and Bayesian survival analysis to identify the factors associated with infectious outbreaks and predict the likelihood of a specific outbreak type depending on the aforementioned variables.

 # File Structure
 This repository is structured as: